jainayushjain95/GFGProblems/README.md

 Problem 050  -> Max sum of k consecutive elements
 Problem 051  -> Find if there is a subarray with given sum in an array of Non -ve integers
 Problem 052  -> Print total m, N-bonacci numbers
+#Problem 053  -> Count distinct elements in every window of size k (Would do after hashing)
+Problem 054  -> Check if an array has any quilibrium point or not